Thomas J. Pingel

 Another main branch of my work explores the concept of spatial cognition in wayfinding and education contexts.
 I am particularly interested in accounting for preferences and strategies, and have looked at the concept of strategic disposition, the role of scale in search behavior, route asymmetry, and computational models of human movement over mountainous terrain.
 Ongoing work along these lines centers on increasing the predictive power of the slope-based human movement models that I have developed.
 More recent work is oriented toward evaluating the performance of geovisualizations in support of geography education.

 My teaching centers on computer modeling and programming in support of Geographic Information Science.
-I typically teach courses on GIS, geovisualization, and geospatial programming.
+I typically teach courses on GIS, geovisualization, digital terrain analysis, and geospatial programming.